 Plan your photography outings for times when you don't have to ditch your family.
 On almost every vacation, I try to get up for at least one or two sunrises.
 I usually skip the sunsets.
 This works well, even though it is less convenient for me, because I get my photography in while my family is still sleeping and I can usually get back in time to help get the kids ready.
 It also means I am not leaving my wife alone to feed the kids dinner or get them ready for bed.

 The other time I like to shoot on vacation is after the kids go to bed.
 Depending where you are, you may be able to get in some good astrophotography, cityscapes or street scenes late at night after your children or spouse go to sleep.
+But when in a different country, or more specifically, a continent, there certainly are laws that one is expected to abide by, and work different in different cities.
+For example, the German traffic rules are distinctly different from American traffic rules.
 All of this requires you to go with less sleep, but that is a sacrifice I find necessary if I want my family to enjoy the vacation while I get to make good images at the same time.
 The more your family enjoys the vacation the better it will be for you and the more vacations everyone will want to go on.

 NOT EVERYTHING NEEDS TO BE PHOTOGRAPHED